oplS17projects/Virtual-Piano/README.md

 **Your project will be graded, in part, by the extent to which you adopt approaches from the course into your implementation, _and_ your discussion about this.**

 ### External Technologies
-N/A
+The user's keyboard will act as a medium for detecting which key to play.
+The amount of keys able to be pressed is restricted by hardware.

 ### Data Sets or other Source Materials
 N/A

 ### Deliverable and Demonstration
 At the end of this project we will be having a fully functioning application that will accurately perform like a piano.
 This piano is interactive by allowing the users to use their keyboard to communicate with the piano and play music.
-It also allows users to record and playback.
 At the live demo we will demonstrate by playing a song.

 ### Evaluation of Results
-How will you know if you are successful?
-If you include some kind of _quantitative analysis,_ that would be good.
+We will know how successful we are based on whether or not the program actually plays sounds when a certain key is pressed.
+It will be even more successful if we are able to implement changing which part of the piano keyboard is to be played.

 ## Architecture Diagram
 Upload the architecture diagram you made for your slide presentation to your repository, and include it in-line here.